-Just a close walk from Mongkok MTR, the Women’s market is listed in pretty much all of the guide books as a must visit.
-In my opinion, while it’s definitely an exciting and vibrant street, I don’t see a reason to visit more than once as you can find similar alley shops at other parts of Hong Kong.
-If this is your first time visit to Hong Kong though, definitely give it a go.
+Just a close walk from Mongkok MTR, the Women’s market is listed in pretty much all of the guidebooks as a must visit.
+In my opinion, while it’s definitely an exciting and vibrant street, I don’t see a reason to visit more than once as you can find similar alley shops in other parts of Hong Kong.
+If this is your first-time visit to Hong Kong though, definitely give it a go.

 The Central district is a very hilly area, and quite steep too!
-Thankfully Hong Kong government realized this and have built what is now called the Mid-levels escalator.
-Basically, it’s a long series of shaded moving platform which helps those who are trying to get from the bottom area of Central up to SoHo.
-During morning commute time, the platform goes downhill and then changes direction around lunch time to go uphill.
+Thankfully Hong Kong government realized this and have built what is now called the Mid-levels Escalator.
+Basically, it’s a long series of a shaded moving platform which helps those who are trying to get from the bottom area of Central up to SoHo.
+During morning commute time, the platform goes downhill and then changes direction around lunchtime to go uphill.
 Genius!

-I suggest taking this up from Central area all the way up to SoHo, so that you can walk down the slopes later on.
+I suggest taking this up from the Central area all the way up to SoHo so that you can walk down the slopes later on.
 Much easier than walking uphill!

 Started out as living quarters for police officers back in the days, PMQ now houses 5-floors of local designers boutique and artsy DIY shops.
 If you are into that kind of stuff, you can spend hours here checking out each store!
 The usual suspects like G.O.D, Kapok and Vivienne Tam also has a space here.
 I can spend hours and hours window shopping here.